 “Do you think that if a Master accepted you He would put you to some strange test?
 No, He would not, but simply permitting the small events of your life to have their course, the result would determine your standing.
 It may be a child’s school, but it takes a man to go through it.”
 (William Q. Judge, “What is the “Daily Initiation”?”)

 If aspirants and enquirers can accept this and can realise that there’s no value in placing emphasis on “initiations,” that will be a good thing.
 Real initiation is the expansion of the soul into new and higher levels of consciousness and this can be conferred upon us by no external individual or authority.
-It is self-conferred through what “The Secret Doctrine” describes as “self-induced and self-devised efforts.”
+At some point a Master or Adept may initiate an individual but that is still ultimately self-conferred through what “The Secret Doctrine” describes as “self-induced and self-devised efforts.”

 In the Theosophical Movement the word “Lodge” could be considered as a synonym for “centre” or “association” (in regard to Theosophical groups, organisations, and their buildings and premises) and as a synonym for a “fraternity” or a “brotherhood” when used in the context of “the Trans-Himalayan Lodge” or “the Great Lodge of Masters.”
 As mentioned above, no Masonic connotations are intended.

 Of the four different branches or streams of the Theosophical Movement, the only one which uses the term “Lodge” in its name is the United Lodge of Theosophists, which is often known by its “ULT” abbreviation.
 It is not a “closed” or “private” Lodge or one which is only accessible by prior invitation, application, or recommendation.
-Its meetings are open to the public and everyone is welcome.
+Its meetings are open to the public, free of charge, and everyone is welcome.

 Nevertheless, many will agree that it’s hard to enter the “ULT Atmosphere” without undergoing a definite process of inner change and continual gradual transformation.